ivirshup/anndata-benchmarks/README.md

 I definitley recommend reading through the asv docs.
 Currently, this assumes the benchmark suite can reach the `anndata` repo via the path `../anndata`.
 Otherwise, all you'll need to do is create a [machine file](https://asv.readthedocs.io/en/stable/commands.html#asv-machine) for your system and make sure `anndata`s dependencies are installable via `conda`.

+### Data

+Data will need to be retrieved for these benchmarks.
+Currently this is can be done via the script `fetch_datasets.py`.
+This downloads and caches some files for each dataset.
+The set of datasets retrieved can be limited via the `--pattern` argument.

+Note that the `h5ad` format has changed since it's inception.
+While the `anndata` package maintains backwards compatability, older versions of `anndata` will not be able to read files written by more recent versions.
+To get around this for the benchmarks, datasets have to be able to be read by all versions which can require a setup function that creates the anndata object.

 ## Usage

 ### Runnings the benchmarks: